Query tags are name-value pairs embedded in query comments. This gives added visibility into your query workload in two ways:

 The default delimiters for query tags are

-to prevent the client to discard comments and send them to the server with the
+--comments to prevent the client from discarding comments and sending them to the server with the query).

 You can see data (count, total time, etc.) grouped by query tag (on-host only).
 In the Profiler or Explorer, rank by “Query Tags”.
 In the “Filter By” you can specify specific tags to filter on (key, value, or both).
 In our example above, you could filter with

 desktop) in the “Tag Value” field.
 Press “Apply” to apply the changes and update the data.
 The result should be similar to the images below:

 Filtering queries by tag

 When monitoring via packet sniffing (on-host) or off-host and capturing samples, you can filter queries by tag in the Profiler.
 Set it to rank by category “Query”.
 Then, click the filter icon and you will see a box labeled “Tags” (the app will not display this option if you do not have any hosts monitored via packet sniffing).
 Similarly, you can filter queries in the Explorer in the “Filter by Query Tags” box on the left.
 You can filter queries by specific tags, for example

 app=desktop.
 Type your filter and hit enter.

 You can also filter by searching only tag keys or values like

 mobile.
 Searching this way will return all queries with a tag key or value equal to the search term.
 In other words, if a query A had a tag